StephHjar/goodgames-react/README.md

 # GoodGames

-Welcome to the DRF API for GoodGames!
+Welcome to the React Frontend for GoodGames!

 GoodGames is a website where you can share the video games you're currently playing, and leave a review for each game.
 You can like other users' posts, reviews, and games, and leave comments on other users' "Currently Playing" posts.